ctwillie/expo-server-sdk-php/README.md

 ## Composing a message

-Compose a push notification message to send using all options from the [Expo docs](https://docs.expo.dev/push-notifications/sending-notifications/#message-request-format).
+Compose a push notification message to send using options from the [Expo docs](https://docs.expo.dev/push-notifications/sending-notifications/#message-request-format).

 ```php